Home > Management > Remote work > Managers: support your employees returning to their workplace

 Return to site - teleworking - ORSYS

-Step 2: be kind to yourself and your teams
+Step 2: Be kind to yourself and your teams

-Managers are doubly concerned by this situation:
+Managers are doubly affected by this situation:

 1. Keep it simple